Gustavo Endres

 Gustavo Endres (born 23 August 1975) is a Brazilian former volleyball player who was a member of the Brazilian national volleyball team from 1997 to 2008.
 He was a gold medalist in the 2004 Olympics, a silver medalist of the 2008 Olympics, World Champion (2002, 2006), and a multimedalist of the World League, South American Championship, World Cup, and the Grand Champions Cup.
 Endres was selected as the best blocker in the World Championship 2002 and 2008 Olympic Games.

 Career

 National team

-Endres retired from the national team after winning the silver medal in the 2008 Olympics.
 Endres won Olympic gold medal in the 2004 Olympics.
 Endres was a middle blocker and won the World Championships twice (2002 and 2006), and the World League five times (2001, 2004, 2005, 2006 and 2007).
+Endres retired from the national team after winning the silver medal in the 2008 Olympics.

 Personal life

 Endres was born in Passo Fundo, Rio Grande do Sul, Brazil.
 His younger brother Murilo is also a volleyball player.
 He is married to Rachel and they have two sons, Enzo and Eric, who also play volleyball.

+He is the brother-in-law of the Brazilian volleyball player Jaqueline Carvalho.